simonw/dclient/docs/inserting.md

 - `--create` - create the table if it doesn't already exist
 - `--replace` - replace any rows with a matching primary key
 - `--ignore` - ignore any rows with a matching existing primary key
+- `--alter` - alter table to add any columns that are missing
 - `--pk id` - set a primary key (for if the table is being created)

 If you use `--create` a table will be created with rows to match the columns in your uploaded data - using the correctly detected types, unless you use `--no-detect-types` in which case every column will be of type `text`.